sudheerj/vuejs-interview-questions/README.md

        }
      })
      ```
      You can't directly invoke mutation instead you need to call `store.commit` with its type.
-The above mutation would be triggered as folows
+The above mutation would be triggered as follows
      ```javascript
      store.commit('increment')
      ```